 Lack of communication can be a huge problem for remote workforces.
 For example, when there is a lack of face-to-face interaction (not supplemented by video conferencing tools), then people miss vital facial expressions or body language cues regarding important business decisions, that would otherwise be picked on in an office environment.

 Other common communication issues can be failing to clearly indicate goals and expectations for remote workers.

-As more organisations hire remote employees, they face the challenge of creating a new process that accomplishes this goal online successfully.
+As more organisations hire remote employees, they face the challenge of creating a new remote onboarding process that accomplishes this goal online successfully.
 Employees in different locations don’t have the advantage of meeting team members or managers in person.
 A disjointed experience means that remote employees might not feel connected to the company’s mission or vision, impacting their quality of work.